abinit/abipy/docs/workflows.rst

 TaskManager for a personal computer
 -----------------------------------

-Let's start from the simplest case i.e. a personal computer in which we can execute Abinit directly from the shell.
+Let's start from the simplest case i.e. a personal computer in which we can execute applications directly from the shell (``qtype: shell``).
-In this case, the configuration is relatively easy because we can execute the code directly without having to submit a script to the resource manager to allocate resources.
+In this case, the configuration file is relatively easy because we can execute Abinit directly without having to generate and submit a script to the resource manager.
 In its simplest form, the ``manager.yml`` file consists of a list of ``qadapters``:

 .. code-block:: yaml

     qadapters:
-        # List of qadapters objects (mandatory)
         -  # qadapter_0

-        -  # qadapter_0
+        -  # qadapter_1

-The ``qadapter`` is responsible for all interactions with a specific queue management system (shell, Slurm, PBS, etc).
-This includes handling all details of queue script format as well as queue submission and management.
-From the point of view of the user, ``qadapter`` is essentially a YAML dictionary with the following entries (sub-dictionaries):
+Each item in the ``qadapters`` list is essentially a YAML dictionary with the following sub-dictionaries:

 ``queue``
     Dictionary with the name of the queue and optional parameters